What is Short-Term “Swing Bed” Rehabilitation?

-When recovering from surgery, illness or injury, many patients find they need additional care – after their hospital stay but before they’re ready to return home.
-Doctors Memorial Hospital’s short-term rehabilitation helps patients regain strength, mobility and independence in the shortest time possible, close-to-home, in our Medical/Surgical unit.
+Doctors Memorial Hospital in Bonifay, Florida offers short-term rehab when a patient is recovering from surgery, illness or injury.
+Many patients find they need additional care after their hospital stay, but before they’re ready to return home.
+Doctors Memorial Hospital’s short-term rehabilitation in Bonifay, Florida helps patients regain strength, mobility and independence in the shortest time possible, close-to-home, in our Medical/Surgical unit.

 Other insurances may allow short-term rehab (or Swing Bed) status, but authorization must be assured prior to admission.
 A PRI & Screen must also be completed by the Case Manager to assure qualifiers are appropriate.

 Doctors Memorial Hospital’s Financial Counselors are happy to assist with questions about insurance coverage.